AdityaPandey-DEV/Memory-Leak-Detector/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License with Attribution** - see the [LICENSE](LICENSE) file for details.

+**Important**: When using, modifying, or distributing this software, please provide appropriate credit to:
+- **Aditya Pandey (AdityaPandey-DEV)** - Original Creator
+- **MLDA Team** - Development Team
+- Link to original repository: https://github.com/AdityaPandey-DEV/Memory-Leak-Detector

 This project is developed for educational purposes as part of the B.Tech curriculum.